IyadElwy/WebsiteChangeNotifier/README.md

 # WebsiteChangeNotifier

 ## Program to monitor a Website for changes and get notified by email when a change is Detected.
+### Optionally search for specific regular expressions on Websites

 ### Requirements:
 - Wget on your default OS